kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Note that we are only removing Pod finalizers once the Workload is finished.
 This is a simple way of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.

+### Dynamically reclaiming Quota

+Succeeded Pods will note be considered replaceable.
+In other words, the quota from Succeeded Pods will be released by filling [reclaimablePods](https://kueue.sigs.k8s.io/docs/concepts/workload/#dynamic-reclaim) in the Workload status.

+### Retrying Failed Pods

+The Pod group will generally only be considered finished if all the Pods finish with a Succeeded phase.
+This allows the user to send replacement Pods when a Pod in the group fails.
+The Pods need to have a different name, because the Failed ones will stay in the apiserver with a finalizer.

+However, this implies that a group can only succeed.
+In other words, there is no way for the user to declare the group failed and stop retrying.

+This can be solved by adding an annotation to any Pod in the group:
+`kueue.x-k8s.io/last-in-group: true`.
+The annotation can be added to a Pod that was already terminated or it can be added when the user creates the Pod.
+When added on creation, this Pod will run, but it will be considered the last attempt.

+As a result, Kueue can consider a group finished if there are no running Pods, and at least one terminated Pod (Failed or Succeeded) has the `last-in-group` annotation.

 ### Metrics